adaptyteam/adapty-docs/versioned_docs/version-3.0/add-paywall-locale-in-adapty-paywall-builder.md

 />
 </Zoom>

-:::note
-Pay attention to the locale code (`en`, `fr` and `it` on the screenshot above).
-You'll need to pass it to the `getViewConfiguration` method of our SDK to get the correct localization.

 You can learn more about it [here](get-pb-paywalls).
 :::

 3. Now you can fill in the translated values for the new locale.
 There are a few controls in this table that can make it easier (especially if you have many locales).

 <Zoom>
   <img src={require('./img/df4b331-locale_options.webp').default}
   style={{